meirizarrygelpi/numbers/README.md

 Here is a list of future packages:

-1. `suprapplex`: supra-perplex numbers (different from the hyper-perplex numbers; eight-dimensional)
 1. `dualhamilton`: dual-Hamilton quaternions (nilplexification of Hamilton quaternions; eight-dimensional)
 1. `dualcockle`: dual-Cockle quaternions (nilplexification of Cockle quaternions; eight-dimensional)
 1. `laurent`: Laurent polynomials